dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 [Disable any whois privacy](/articles/whois-privacy/#disable-whois-privacy) service before proceeding.

 <note>
-Once you disabled the whois privacy it may take up to 24 hours for the email list to be refreshed, as the Certificate Authority may cache that information.
+Once you disable whois privacy it may take up to 24 hours for the email list to be refreshed, as the Certificate Authority may cache that information.
 [Contact us](https://dnsimple.com/contact) and provide the certificate name if you want to speed up the update.
 </note>

 ## Select the validation email address {#select-email}